Skip to main content

 Sorts a list, but doesn't change the list order.
 An unordered list will remain unordered after being sorted.
 An ordered list doesn't need to be sorted, because by definition it sorts itself any time elements are added to it.

-Returns: null
+Returns: Operation

 The writeFlags and context are described at the top of this page.